Thursday, December 27, 2012

 Time To Leave The Northeast

-We do not update the blog while we are not cruising but here is a brief recap of our time back home.
+We do not update the blog while we are not cruising, but here is a brief recap of our time back home.
 We were able to quickly get settled into what I call our cabin.
-It is actually a small house which began it's life as a hunting cabin in 1935.
-It is comfortable but in need of much repair, too much in our opinion so we plan to raze it at some point in the future.
-Our primary desire as always when we are back is to visit with family and friends and that we did.
-We made several trips to Ohio and one to Michigan to see our kids and grandchildren and we had frequent guest at our home.
+It is actually a small house which began its life as a hunting cabin in 1935.
+It is comfortable but in need of much repair, too much in our opinion, so we plan to raze it at some point in the future.
+Our primary desire, as always, when we are back, is to visit with family and friends, and that we did.
+We made several trips to Ohio and one to Michigan to see our kids and grandchildren, and we had frequent guests at our home.
 This is a huge benefit of having a home again.

 We returned with an ambitious plan for improvements to our property.
-It was extremely overgrown from years of neglect and brush and tree removal was an all summer ongoing activity.
-Just a couple weeks ago we rented a wood chipper and fed it our massive piles of brush.
+It was extremely overgrown from years of neglect, and brush and tree removal were an ongoing activity all summer.
+Just a couple of weeks ago, we rented a wood chipper and fed it our massive piles of brush.

 Raspberries